Pop art looks out into the world. It doesn't look like a painting of something, it looks like the thing itself.

 Oldenburg crafted this sculptural pop art fountain which features a large cherry, resting on the uppermost curve of a spoon, and permanently resides in the Minneapolis Sculpture Garden.

-Pop Art created an artistic revolution not only in New York or America but in the entire world.
+Pop Art created an artistic revolution not only in the US, but in the entire world.
 The depiction of mundane objects in colorful images took the world by storm.

 The images of American and British Pop artists and pop culture spread like everything in the modern world spreads.
 A movement that emerged as a post-war critique of everyday life turned into a timeless movement that continues to be taught and learned in schools.